Chapter 336 — Title

 Buyer's Right to Goods on Seller's Repudiation, Failure to Deliver, or Insolvency

-A buyer who has paid part or all of the price can recover identified goods from the seller if the seller becomes …
+A buyer who has paid part or all of the price for goods identified to the contract can recover the actual goods from the …

 336.2-503